cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 # Response Files
 {: .no_toc}

 Users with access to the [COVID symptom survey](./index.md) individual response data should have received SFTP credentials for a private server where the data are stored.
+To connect to the server, see the [server access documentation](server-access.md).
 This documentation describes the survey data available on that server.

 You must sign a Data Use Agreement with Facebook and with CMU to gain access to the individual survey responses.
 If you have not done so, aggregate data is available